-- 8.175 Open Space is an essential part of the rural and urban fabric and is a vital resource for local communities.
+- 8.177 Open Space is an essential part of the rural and urban fabric and is a vital resource for local communities.
 It plays a pivotal role in the quality of life for people from determining a person's health and well-being, contributing to the character of our townscapes and providing habitats for wildlife.
-Open spaces should provide facilities that are accessible and meet the needs and expectations of the local community, and ensure communities have a high quality of life for residents and visitors. - 8.176 Where open space is provided this should be designed to a high standard and be well integrated into the surrounding area to encourage people to use it and enhance the public realm.
-New open space should demonstrate a clear function and be of a size and layout to provide recreation and public amenity value for the community in the long term. - 8.177 Each new area of open space should have at least two good street frontages and be well overlooked, with adjacent properties facing the open space as much as possible.
+Open spaces should provide facilities that are accessible and meet the needs and expectations of the local community, and ensure communities have a high quality of life for residents and visitors.
+The types of open space covered by this policy include wildlife areas, natural greenspace, parks and gardens, amenity greenspace, play space, allotments and green corridors.
+The open space would usually be publicly accessible or with controlled public access. - 8.178 Where open space is provided this should be designed to a high standard and be well integrated into the surrounding area to encourage people to use it and enhance the public realm.
+New open space should demonstrate a clear function and be of a size and layout to provide recreation and public amenity value for the community in the long term. - 8.179 Each new area of open space should have at least two good street frontages and be well overlooked, with adjacent properties facing the open space as much as possible.
 Entrances and connections with streets and spaces should also be well overlooked and support desire lines.
 Landscaping should be provided that will support formal and informal activities such as play and stimulate visual interest.
 Where areas for informal ball games are provided these should be level.
-The planting and landscaping should connect into the wider green infrastructure network wherever possible in order to support wildlife and enhance the public realm. - 8.178 Policy WLP1.4 states that housing development sites of 1 hectare or more should provide open space on site and be based on the needs identified in the Green Infrastructure Strategy and the Open Space Needs Assessment.
+The planting and landscaping should connect into the wider green infrastructure network wherever possible in order to support wildlife and enhance the public realm. - 8.180 Policy WLP1.3 states that housing development sites of 1 hectare or more should provide open space on site and be based on the needs identified in the Green Infrastructure Strategy (2015) and the Open Space Needs Assessment (2015).
 Incorporation of open space into residential developments is fundamental to the creation of an environment that will meet the expectations of residents.
 To deliver a successful scheme open space in appropriate quantity and quality should be considered early in the design process.
 Well designed amenity space within a development may include open areas where people can gather, relax and play.
 Open spaces should be complemented by other amenity spaces such as greenways and verges that link different areas of the development and adjacent areas.
 They also provide visual links within and between developments.
-Orientation is important as spaces that receive greater amounts of natural light are more likely to support community use and provide a more attractive environment. - 8.179 Fields In Trust provide benchmark guidelines for the quantity, accessibility and quality of formal outdoor space, equipped/designated play space, and informal outdoor space.
+Orientation is important as spaces that receive greater amounts of natural light are more likely to support community use and provide a more attractive environment. - 8.181 Fields in Trust provide benchmark guidelines for the quantity, accessibility and quality of formal outdoor space, equipped/designated play space, and informal outdoor space.
 The benchmark guidelines include recommendations relative to the scale of development, walking distances from dwellings, and where necessary, minimum buffer zones with dwellings.
-These guideline should be referred to when designing schemes.
+These guidelines should be referred to when designing schemes.